mikakallberg/Portfolio-Project-4/features.md

 #
 ![Sign out](/media/signout_page_big.jpeg) | ![Sign out message](/media/signin_msg.jpeg)
 #
 - The login page is also from allauth.
+And the information is modeled from a comment model in models.py
 #
 #### Logout page
 #
 ![Sign out](/media/signout_page_big.jpeg) | ![Sign out message](/media/signin_msg.jpeg)
 #
-- The logout page is an allauth page
+- The logout page is an allauth page.
+And the information is modeled from a comment model in models.py
 #
 #### Edit Comment page
 #